Election-Tech-Initiative/electionguard-c/README.rst

 =====================================

 This implementation of the ElectionGuard SDK serves to showcase the API provided by the SDK.
-It focuses on specifying and fixing the API.
+It focuses on specifying and fixing the API so programming against the header files presented in the include document should allow you to develop a voting system that is automatically improved as the develoment of the ElectionGuard SDK continues.

-Although it currently doesn't have encryption, programming against the header files presented in the include document should allow you to develop a voting system that is automatically improved with encryption as the develoment of the ElectionGuard SDK continues.
+This repository is pre-release.
+We look forward to engaging with the elections, security, and software engineering communities to continue to improve it as we move towards a full release.

-For more details about that API, see the :ref:`include`.
+For more details about the API, see the :ref:`include`.

 .. _building: